sapegin/washingcode-book/manuscript/Code_style.md

 ![Coding on 27" screen](images/27inches.png)

+#### Make it easy to remember and use

+Some conventions are easy to use, some are not so much.
+Let’s compare three popular conventions for _title casing_:

+- **sentence case:** only the first word is capitalized, like in a regular sentence (example: _Breakfast: The most important book about the best meal of the day_);
+- **upper case:** all words are capitalized (example: _Breakfast: The Most Important Book About the Best Meal Of The Day_);
+- **AP/APA:** see below (example: _Breakfast: The Most Important Book About the Best Meal of the Day_).

+The first two are easy to remember: it’s all or nothing.
+The last one, hovewer, not at all.
+Here are the rules of the AP/APA title style (quoted from the [ap-style-title-case](https://github.com/words/ap-style-title-case) package docs):

+- always capitalize the first word, even if it’s a stop word
+- always capitalize the last word, even if it’s a stop word
+- lowercase these words: `a`, `an`, `and`, `at`, `but`, `by`, `for`, `in`, `nor`, `of`, `on`, `or`, `so`, `the`, `to`, `up`, `yet`

+> Many writers make the error of leaving `to be` verbs in lower case.
+Even though `is`, `are`, `was`, and `be`, are all short words, they should still be capitalized in a title because they are verbs.
+>
+> When you write titles that contain prepositions, your word processor will likely tell you that you should leave words like `with`, `about`, and `around` lowercase.
+Defiantly look past the squiggly line indicating a potential error, and remember that in AP title case, prepositions with four or more letters should be capitalized.

+This is way to much to rember and it has too many exceptions to be practical.
+It also doesn’t make text more readable, and, to my taste, prettier.
+Automation could help with managing complexity, but then the convention should have significant benefits, and this one doesn’t.
+That’s why I use sentence case in all my writing, including this book.

+This is an extreme case of an inconvenient convention.
+Programmers rarely go that far but sometimes they try.

+One example is [Microsoft .NET naming conventions](https://learn.microsoft.com/en-us/dotnet/standard/design-guidelines/capitalization-conventions), where they make a special case for two-letter acronyms:

+> The PascalCasing convention, used for all identifiers except parameter names, capitalizes the first character of each word (including acronyms over two letters in length), as shown in the following examples: `PropertyDescriptor`, `HtmlTag`.

+> A special case is made for two-letter acronyms in which both letters are capitalized, as shown in the following identifier: `IOStream`.

+I don’t see how this improves anything: `IoStream` is easier to read than `IOStream`, and there’s no need to remember about a special rule.

+And then even Microsoft couldn’t follow their own guidelines with [XMLHttpRequest](https://developer.mozilla.org/en-US/docs/Web/API/XMLHttpRequest).

+So, choose the simplest convention, unless more complex rules bring huge benefits.
+If that is so, thorougly document and automate it.

 #### The rest doesn’t matter

 There are so many ways to write code.
 For example, we could use function arguments like this: